Navigating The Zones

 The Adult Facilitator and participants need to be familiar with the core concepts and vocabulary taught in The Zones of Regulation curriculum to use this game.
-Navigating The Zones is NOT intended to be a stand-alone tool to teach the Zones of Regulation framework.
-Navigating The Zones highlights and extends a few core concepts reviewed in the book, but does not begin to tackle all concepts taught.
+Navigating The Zones is not designed to be a stand-alone teaching tool.
+The game is smaller, lighter, and more durable!
+The board is made of a strong mouse-like material to withstand heavy use.

 About Navigating The Zones

 Navigating The Zones is a cooperative game that expands on the teachings of The Zones of Regulation curriculum.
 It encourages students to collaboratively build different “Zones Pathways”—visual, sequential, and concrete road maps that help participants practice the process of social problem-solving that’s required for emotional self-regulation.
 This three-step process involves thinking about a situation (where are we, who are we with?), exploring a feeling that may be experienced in response to the situation, and considering different tools or strategies that may be used when experiencing this situation and feeling.

 Group collaboration is a significant part of the journey in Navigating The Zones.
 Participants work together, under the guidance of the Adult Facilitator, to support each other and reach a shared goal.
 They can offer each other help, ask questions, suggests tools and strategies, and more—so that as a team, everyone is successful and the learning is rich!
 Navigating The Zones purposefully avoids competitive play.
 This flexible teaching tool can be used in a therapeutic or nontherapeutic setting, in a classroom or a living room, by parents, educators, aides, counselors, clinical therapists, behaviorists, psychologists, social workers, etc. Materials are adaptable to the learning needs of participants.

 - Reinforce teaching the Zones of Regulation framework to encourage the development of a self-regulation skill set